Patrick James Smyth

 Patrick James Smyth (Irish name O'Gowan or Mac Gabhainn; 1823/1826 – 12 January 1885), also known as Nicaragua Smyth, was an Irish politician and journalist.
 A Young Irelander in 1848, and subsequently a journalist in American exile, from 1871 he was an Irish Home Rule Member of the United Kingdom Parliament for Westmeath and from 1880 for Tipperary.

 Biography

 Smyth was born in Dublin in either 1823 or 1826, the son of James Smyth, of County Cavan, by Anne, daughter of Maurice Bruton of Portane, County Meath.
 His father was a tanner in Dublin.
-Smyth was educated at Clongowes Wood College where he became friends with Thomas Francis Meagher, with whom he joined Daniel O'Connell's Repeal Association in 1844, which sought to repeal the Act of Union between the United Kingdom and Ireland with had, amongst other things, ended the autonomous Parliament of Ireland.
+Smyth was educated at Clongowes Wood College where he became friends with Thomas Francis Meagher, with whom he joined Daniel O'Connell's Repeal Association in 1844, which sought to repeal the Act of Union between the United Kingdom and Ireland which had, amongst other things, ended the autonomous Parliament of Ireland.

 Young Ireland

 Smyth left the Repeal Association when the Young Irelanders seceded from the organisation to go their own way in July 1846.
 Smyth was named a member of the council of the Irish Confederation on its foundation in January 1847.
 During the Young Irelander Rebellion of 1848, Smyth was assigned by William Smith O'Brien to organise insurrections in counties Dublin, Meath, and Louth, but his effort was for nought as the rebellion was generally a disaster.